 Introduction

 Using historical wind data from the Squamish oceanfront, I plan on simulating wind turbine power generation data.
 Squamish, the wind surfing capitals of Canada has long been known to have a windy waterfront, especially in the summer.
-Using 7 years of wind data from this waterfront, this projects aims to simulate the potential for wind power generation.

-(Carolin Mabel & Fernandez, 2008)
+Using 7 years of wind data from this waterfront, this projects aims to simulate the potential for wind power generation (Carolin Mabel & Fernandez, 2008).
+What does the data look like?
+Explicitly state your research question and hypothesis.

 Methods